CDSeattleMEAN201706/jack_brounstein/readme.md

 When running a full MEAN application, we'll replace `ng serve` with `ng build -w` (and `nodemon server.js`, of course!)

-Five assignments may look like a lot, but the first four are all building individual pieces that are combined into MEAN Friends.
-Also note that this chapter was written when we were still using Angular 1, so some of the specific code samples (anything client side, basically) no longer apply; use what we've learned to replicate the functionality that the platform describes.
+Please note that this chapter was written when we were still using Angular 1, so some of the specific code samples (anything client side, basically) no longer apply; use what we've learned to replicate the functionality that the platform describes.

 Assignments|
 ---|